oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 ##### Secure Token Storage

-When handling tokens directly, the application can choose different storage mechanisms to handle access tokens and refresh tokens.
-Universally accessible storage areas, such as *Local Storage*, are easier to access from malicious JavaScript than highly isolated storage areas, such as a *Web Worker*. {{token-storage}} discusses different storage mechanisms with their trade-off in more detail.
+When handling tokens directly, the application can choose different storage mechanisms to store access tokens and refresh tokens.
+Universally accessible storage areas, such as *Local Storage* ({{WebStorage}}), are easier to access from malicious JavaScript than highly isolated storage areas, such as a *Web Worker* ({{WebWorker}}). {{token-storage}} discusses different storage mechanisms with their trade-off in more detail.

-A practical implementation pattern can use a Web Worker to isolate the refresh token, and provide the application with the access token making requests to resource servers.
+A practical implementation pattern can use a Web Worker {{WebWorker}} to isolate the refresh token, and provide the application with the access token making requests to resource servers.

 Note that even a perfect token storage mechanism does not prevent the attacker from running a new flow to obtain a fresh set of tokens (See {{payload-new-flow}}).

 ##### Using Sender-Constrained Tokens

-Browser-based OAuth 2.0 clients can implement {{DPoP}} to transition from bearer access tokens and bearer refresh tokens to sender-constrained tokens.
-In such an implementation, the private key used to sign DPoP proofs is handled by the browser (a non-extractable [CryptoKeyPair](https://developer.mozilla.org/en-US/docs/Web/API/CryptoKeyPair) is stored using IndexedDB).
+Browser-based OAuth clients can implement {{DPoP}} to transition from bearer access tokens and bearer refresh tokens to sender-constrained tokens.
+In such an implementation, the private key used to sign DPoP proofs is handled by the browser (a non-extractable [CryptoKeyPair](https://developer.mozilla.org/en-US/docs/Web/API/CryptoKeyPair) is stored using IndexedDB ({{indexeddb}})).
 As a result, the use of DPoP effectively prevents scenarios where the attacker exfiltrates the application's tokens (See {{payload-single-theft}} and {{payload-persistent-theft}}).

 Note that the use of DPoP does not prevent the attacker from running a new flow to obtain a fresh set of tokens (See {{payload-new-flow}}).
-Even when DPoP is mandatory, the attacker can bind the fresh set of tokens to a key pair under their control, allowing them to calculate the necessary DPoP proofs to use the tokens.
+Even when DPoP is mandatory, the attacker can bind the fresh set of tokens to a key pair under their control, allowing them to exfiltrate the sender-constrained tokens and use them by relying on the attacker-controlled key to calculate the necessary DPoP proofs.

 ##### Restricting Access to the Authorization Server